YSU-CSIS-SE/csci-5802-tooldemo-randoop/index.md

 * **Options**: The program includes a plethora of options for creating JUnit tests.
-The user can customize how many test files are generated, how many test methods are created, what kinds of methods are tested, etc. The user has a great deal of flexibility in how the user wants the tests to be generated.
+The user can customize how many test files are generated, how many test methods are created, what kinds of methods are tested, how to handle exceptions, etc. The user has a great deal of flexibility in how they want the JUnit tests to be generated.

 * **Adaptability**: Because of the way that Randoop generates tests, it cannot create tests on methods that are nondeterministic or set static field.
+Randoop extends previously generated tests y adding new methods to them.
+If one of the subtests throws an exception, then the test is considered flaky.

-For example, if a method's return value is based on a random number generator, then Randoop will find different results every time it runs the subtests.
+For example, if a method's return value is based on a random number generator, then Randoop will find different results every time it runs the subtest.
-When this happens, Randoop stops generating tests for ALL methods and the user has to use the **--log** command to find what method caused the error.
+When this happens, Randoop stops generating tests for **ALL** methods and the user has to use the **--log** command to find what method caused the error.

-* **Efficiency**: Randoop is able to generate a large number of tests very quickly, the program is able to generate test in literally less than a second.
+**Efficiency**: Randoop is able to generate a large number of tests very quickly, the program is able to generate test in literally less than a second.

-* **Installation**: Randoop is very easy to install, all the user has to do is unzip the main folder and place it in a directory.
+**Installation**: Randoop is very easy to install, all the user has to do is unzip the main folder and place it in a directory.

-* **Learning Curve**: While the program itself is easy to understand.
+**Learning Curve**: While the program itself is easy to understand.
 Setting new classpaths so that the program can find the desired class file is difficult at first.
-Randoop requires that the classpath contains the directory where the first part of the package name is the subdirectory (e.g. GuessLogic is part of the GuessApp project.
-Therefore, the classpath must lead to a folder where one of the subdirectories is the GuessApp folder).
-This is not mentioned in the Randoop manual and took a great deal of research to discover.
+Randoop requires that the classpath contains the directory where the first part of the package name is the subdirectory.
+This is not mentioned in the Randoop manual and outside of this manual there is very little documentation on the program.
+Overall, the program requires a great deal of trail and error.

-* **Scalability:** In order to generate tests for multiple classes, the user has to create a text file that lists all of the class files.
+**Scalability:** In order to generate tests for multiple classes, the user has to create a text file that lists all of the class files.
 The larger the project, the longer it takes the user to create this text file.
 It would be more helpful if the program was able to scan a directory for class files.

+**Usability of Tests:** While the program does generate a lot of tests, finding which tests are useful for describing the behavior of the class is another matter.
+The program seems to generate a test for every conceivable test imaginable, and if any of these tests fail, it woud be difficult to determine how the code is affecting that test.

 Overall, while the program does require some command-line knowledge and has a steep learning curve, the effeciency and customizability of the program